department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 -	Computer specialties
 -	Engineering, science, and computer management

-**And**, you must certify that you intend to seek employment in one of these industries:
+**And**, you must certify that you intend to look for employment in one of these industries:

 - Biotechnology
 - Life science technologies